At a glance

 Immunophenotyping detects the presence or absence of white blood cell (WBC) .
-These antigens are protein structures found on the surface or interior of WBCs.
-Typical groupings of antigens are present on normal WBCs.
+These antigens are protein structures found on the surface or interior of WBCs and are unique to specific cell types and stages of cell maturation.
 Atypical but characteristic groupings are seen with specific leukaemias and lymphomas.
 This allows immunophenotyping to be useful in helping to diagnose and classify these blood cell cancers.

-Leukaemias are caused by an abnormal or myeloid (granular) WBC that begins to clone itself; lymphomas by an abnormal lymphocyte.
-The produced do not fight infections like normal WBCs, and they do not die at a normal rate.
-They accumulate in the or in the lymph node where they originated.
+Leukaemias are caused by an abnormal myeloid (granular) WBC that begins to clone itself; lymphomas by an abnormal lymphocyte.
+The produced do not fight infections like normal WBCs, and they do not die at a normal rate thus accumulating in the or in the lymph node where they originated.
 As the number of WBC clones increases, they may crowd out and inhibit the production of normal red and white blood cells and the leukaemia or lymphoma cells may be released into the blood stream.